One of the easiest ways to store dehydrated food is in Mason jars.

 It’s a good idea to get a few different sized jars.

 First of all, dehydrating makes food shrink like crazy.
-So you might start with what seems like a very large amount, but in the end, it may be enough to fit in a pint jar.
+So you might start with what seems like a very large amount, but in the end, it may be enough to fit in a single pint or quart jar.

-For instance, an entire head of dehydrated cabbage can usually fit in a pint jar!
+For instance, an entire head of dehydrated cabbage can usually fit in a quart jar!

 And second, varying jar sizes makes it easier to stack and save space in your pantry.
 I usually work with 3 different sizes – 4 oz, pint, and quart.